-Back Road Ramblers has partnered with Vermont State Parks this summer to photograph and write about as many of the parks as we can reasonably visit.
+Back Road Ramblers has partnered with Vermont State Parks last summer to photograph and write about as many of the parks as we can reasonably visit.
 Our first camping trip of the summer was not far from home, at Emerald Lake State Park in North Dorset, Vermont.
 The post below was originally published on the Vermont State Park blog, but I’m including it here as well to inspire my readers to visit Vermont’s fabulous natural areas.

 Emerald Lake State Park is nestled in a deep valley between the Taconic Mountains to the West and the Green Mountains to the east.
 The two mountain ranges are only a few hundred yards apart here, and they rise up steeply on either side of the lake.
 Covering just 20 acres, Emerald Lake isn’t big, but what it lacks in size it makes up for in beauty.
 Its clear green waters and sandy bottom attract swimmers, paddlers, sunbathers, and anglers throughout the summer.

 My family and I aren’t strangers to Emerald Lake’s charms.
 We’ve picnicked on the shores and spent countless hours exploring in and out of the water.
 Last week we decided to dig a little deeper and explore the trails and campground of this beloved local park.
-We quickly learned that there’s more to Emerald Lake than swimming.
+We quickly learned that there’s more to Emerald Lake State Park than swimming.
 It’s also a hiker’s paradise, a haven for dog-lovers, and a perfect spot for family camping.
 We’d love to share some of our discoveries with you.

 Camping at Emerald Lake State Park